-In addition to these policies, within the framework of the “Assessment of Environmental and Social Risks in Lending Activities” procedure developed as part of the Sustainability Management System, all new investment and project financing loans with a maturity of at least 3 years and a loan amount above USD 20 million are subjected to environmental and social assessment.
+In addition to these policies, within the framework of the “Assessment of Environmental and Social Risks in Lending Activities” procedure developed as part of the Sustainability Management System, all new investment and project financing loans and project finance advisory services above USD 10 million are subjected to environmental and social assessment.
 This assessment is part of regular credit assessment, and is one of the steps leading towards the credit committee.
 The Assessment of Environmental and Social Risks in Lending Activities procedure involves determining the risk category of the project in question, and developing action and monitoring plans accordingly.
 The assessment follows the Yapı Kredi Environmental and Social Risk Assessment Model.
 The model has been established based on local legislation as well as the Environmental and Social Performance Standards of the International Finance Corporation (IFC).
 Corporate and Commercial Credits Management is the main responsible party in risk assessment and categorization efforts.

 The Environmental and Social Risk Assessment Model categorizes risks under three groups: high, moderate, and low risk.